 God does not play favorites.
 (Romans 2:10-11) We are all one in the body of Christ.
 There was a time in my life when I believed that God favored the Jews over me.
 I viewed them as God’s biological, favored children of God; and I was simply an adopted afterthought.
 But in the book of Galatians, we discover that Abraham’s seed, his true descendants, are those who are in Christ.
 Abraham’s “seed” IS Christ.
 Physical DNA does not make you a child of God – Jesus does.

 So in Christ Jesus you are all children of God through faith, for all of you who were baptized into Christ have clothed yourselves with Christ.
 There is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one in Christ Jesus.
-If you belong to Christ, then you are Abraham’s seed, and heirs according to the promise. – Galatians 3:26-29 (NIV)
+If you belong to Christ, then you are Abraham’s seed, and heirs according to the promise. – Galatians 3:26-29 (NIV, emphasis added)

 Paul illustrated this point in the Book of Romans as well: